Introduction to Cross-Site Scripting

 How to Prevent XSS?

 - Data Validation is also very important so that the browser interprets the code without any malicious commands.
-Different prevention methods were introduced keeping the data Validation and Encoding as a priority for a website to be vulnerable to XSS.
+Different prevention methods were introduced, keeping the data Validation and Encoding as a priority for a website to be vulnerable to XSS.

-- HTTP Trace support on all the web servers should be turned off as the attacker can steal the cookie and private browser data through an HTTP trace call from the server even if document.cookie is disabled in the victim’s browser.
+- HTTP Trace support on all the web servers should be turned off as the attacker can steal the cookie and private browser data through an HTTP trace call from the server even if the document.cookie is disabled in the victim’s browser.

 - Developers should sanitize the input and should never output the data directly received from the user without validating it.

-This has been a guide to What is Cross Site Scripting?.
-Here we discuss the different types of cross site, working, impact, and prevention of XSS respectively.
+This has been a guide to What is Cross-Site Scripting?.
+Here we discuss the different types of cross-site, working, impact, and prevention of XSS, respectively.
 You can also go through our other suggested articles to learn more –